The American Experience in the West Indies, 1740-1742

-This lecture will take place via Zoom.
-Registration ends at 3:30pm on the day of the lecture.
-Please select February 18 on the calendar to purchase your ticket.
+This lecture will be held via Zoom.
+Registration ends at 5:30pm on the day of the lecture.

 Venue: Fraunces Tavern Museum